 You’ve Been Getting Hives

-Like rashes, hives are another warning sign that you may be potentially using the wrong products.
+“The appearance of hives indicates a more extreme sensitivity to the product,” says Dr. Alster.
 Often looking like red welts, hives can be the result of your body reacting to ingredients found in cosmetic formulas.

-And while hives tend to go away after some time, it may be a larger concern if your condition hasn’t improved in a few days.
-To see if your hives are a result of using the wrong products, certified aesthetician and director of brand development at InstaNatural Heather Wilson recommends to stop using your products completely, and then seek out the help of your dermatologist.
+To see if your hives are a result of using the wrong products, aesthetician and director of brand development at InstaNatural Heather Wilson recommends to stop using your products completely, and then seek out the help of your dermatologist.